-California Penal Code 243(e)(1), domestic battery, is typically charged for a misdemeanor case.
+California Penal Code 243(e)(1), domestic battery, is typically charged as a misdemeanor.
 California Penal Code 273.5, corporal injury to a spouse, is normally charged for more serious domestic cases when the victim sustains an injury.

-So, even if you get your case reduced, a lot of time, the subject matter involved is domestic violence; you're still going to have to deal with the penalties of losing your ability to own a firearm for ten years and a host of other penalties that come along with a domestic violence case.
-These penalties can have long-lasting effects on your personal and professional life.
-So, obviously, having defenses for these cases is crucial.
+Even if your case is reduced, the subject matter involved is domestic violence, which carries severe penalties.
+These penalties, such as losing the right to own a firearm for ten years, can have long-lasting effects on your personal and professional life.
+Therefore, having strong defenses in place for these cases is crucial.

 Self-Defense Argument in Domestic Violence Cases

 One defense is certainly that you were just defending yourself.
-Maybe somebody got mad, they attacked you, you defended yourself, and in defending yourself, that other party got injured.
-If you can prove that and if you can show that you were just defending yourself then that's a complete defense to the crime.
+Perhaps someone became angry, attacked you, and in defending yourself, you inadvertently caused injury to the other party.
+If you can prove that and demonstrate that you were acting in self-defense, then that constitutes a complete defense to the crime.

 The issue in these self-defense cases becomes whether or not you used reasonable force under the circumstances.
 Sometimes, it's a he-said/she-said situation, and a jury is just going to have to sort it out.